Toilet Leaking from Tank to Bowl? Do This!

 Why is there Water Trickling into my Toilet Bowl?

-Whenever your toilet tank is leaking, it will either leak from the tank to the bowl or between the tank and the bowl.
-You should fix a leaking toilet as a matter of urgency as it wastes a lot of water and is also quite annoying.
+Whenever your toilet tank leaks, it will either leak from the tank to the bowl or between the tank and the bowl.
+It would be best to fix a leaking toilet as a matter of urgency as it wastes a lot of water and can cause water damage to your home.

 toilet-bowl

-A simple test you can use to check if your toilet is leaking from the tank to the bowl is to drop some food color or dye inside the tank and wait for 30 minutes without flushing the toilet.
+You can use a simple test to check if your toilet is leaking from the tank to the bowl: drop some food color or dye inside the tank and wait 30 minutes without flushing the toilet.

 If the color/dye appears inside the toilet bowl, you indeed have a toilet leaking from the tank to the bowl.

-A toilet leaking from the tank to the bowl is usually caused by a worn out, warped or dirty toilet flapper.
-In dual flush toilets, a misaligned or worn out flush valve seal is usually the culprit.
-To stop the leak, clean or replace the toilet flapper/flush valve seal.
+A toilet leaking from the tank to the bowl is usually caused by a worn-out, warped, or dirty toilet flapper.
+A misaligned or worn-out flush valve seal is typically the culprit in dual flush toilets.
+Clean or replace the toilet flapper/flush valve seal to stop the leak.

-Water constantly leaking from the tank to the bowl is also known as a running toilet.
-Sometimes you can see the water but sometimes it trickles in so slow you will barely notice it.
+Water constantly leaking from the tank to the bowl is also a running toilet.
+Sometimes, you can see the water, but it trickles in so slowly that you will barely notice it.

-If your toilet leaks from between the tank and the bowl, the toilet tank bolts or tank to bowl gasket are usually the problem.
+If your toilet leaks between the tank and the bowl, the toilet tank bolts or tank-to-bowl gasket are usually the problem.
 Replacing one of them or even both is enough to fix the problem.

 Why and How a Toilet Flapper Causes Leaks

 The flapper is connected to the flush lever using a lift chain.
-By pulling the flush lever down, the lift chain lifts the flapper of the flush valve opening allowing water to flow out to the bowl via the flush valve.
+Pulling the flush lever down, the lift chain lifts the flapper of the flush valve opening, allowing water to flow to the bowl via the flush valve.

-• Being made of rubber, the toilet flapper will wear out after continued usage which is what causes leaks in most of the times.
+• Being made of rubber, the toilet flapper will wear out after continued usage, which is what causes leaks most of the time.

-• The lift chain can get entangled or hooked against something else inside the tank, lifting the flapper off the flush valve and therefore a continuously running toilet.
+• The lift chain can get entangled or hooked against something inside the tank, lifting the flapper off the flush valve and, therefore, a continuously running toilet.

 How to Fix a Toilet Leaking from the Tank to the Bowl

-As I had mentioned earlier, the solution to a toilet leaking from the tank to the bowl is a replacement of the flapper but cleaning it will also fix it if the leak is caused by mineral deposits and/or debris.
+As I had mentioned earlier, the solution to a toilet leaking from the tank to the bowl is a replacement of the flapper, but cleaning it will also fix it if mineral deposits and/or debris cause the leak.

 If you have a dual flush toilet (flushed using buttons at the top of the lid), you may need to replace the flush valve seal or just remove it and put it the other way.

-We will look at how to fix a leaking dual flush toilet a little later in this post.
-Let us start with a single flush toilet that is leaking from the tank to the bowl.
+We will look at how to fix a leaking dual-flush toilet later in this post.
+Let us start with a single flush toilet leaking from the tank to the bowl.

 These are the steps to follow:

 • Look for an oval-shaped knob on the wall behind the toilet.
-That is the toilet’s shut off valve.
-To shut off water to the toilet, turn this valve all the way clockwise.
-If you have a push/pull valve pull the handle out.
+That is the toilet’s shut-off valve.
+To shut off the water to the toilet, turn this valve all the way clockwise.
+If you have a push/pull valve, pull the handle out.

 • Flush the toilet and hold the flushing lever down to remove as much water as possible from the tank.